mramalho/python-openai/README.md

 2. Constrói a imagem Docker
 3. Publica a imagem no Docker Hub

-O workflow é executado em:
+O workflow é executado automaticamente em:
 - Push para a branch main
 - Pull requests para a branch main

-### Configuração do CI/CD

-Para que o pipeline funcione corretamente, você precisa configurar os seguintes secrets no seu repositório GitHub:

-- `DOCKER_USERNAME`: Seu nome de usuário no Docker Hub
-- `DOCKER_PASSWORD`: Sua senha do Docker Hub

 ### Acessando a Imagem do Container